The Solo 401(k) Auto-Enrollment Credit You Shouldn't Overlook

 Why Now?

 The SECURE 2.0 Act mandates auto-enrollment for 401(k) plans starting in 2025.
-By adopting the IRAR Solo 401(k) platform, you will automatically qualify for the Tax Credit as well as sign up for a robust 401(k) recordkeeping platform not offered by most providers.
+By adopting the IRAR's Solo 401(k) platform, you will automatically qualify for the Tax Credit as well as sign up for a comprehensive 401(k) recordkeeping platform not offered by most providers.

 By taking action early, you can maximize tax savings and ensure your plan remains aligned with evolving regulations.

-• Review Your Plan: Check whether your Solo 401(k) includes auto-enrollment.
+• Review Your Current Plan: Check your Solo 401(k) to see if it includes auto-enrollment.

-• Amend if Necessary: Work with a provider like IRAR to update your plan.
+• Revise if Necessary: Work with a custodian like IRAR to update your plan.

 • File IRS Form 8881 and IRS Form 3800 with your tax return: Don’t miss your opportunity to claim the credit.